 - Sea salt - Used to enhance the rest of the ingredients.

 - Pecans - Included for extra texture, a rich taste, and healthy fats.
 Chop whole pecans into small pieces or opt for pre-chopped varieties instead.
+You can swap with another nut like walnuts if desired.

 Step by Step Instructions